-Do not allow children to play with the seat belt.
-If the seat belt becomes twisted around a child's neck, it may lead to choking or other serious injuries that could result in death.
+Do not allow children to play with the child restraint lock function belt.
+If the belt becomes twisted around a child's neck, it will not be possible to pull the belt out leading to choking or other serious injuries that could result in death.
 If this occurs and the buckle cannot be unfastened, scissors should be used to cut the belt.